OSGP/Documentation/GLOSSARY.md

 # OSGP
-Open Source Grid Platform, a solution to control and monitor smart devices.
+Open Smart Grid Platform, a solution to control and monitor smart devices.
 The OSGP project is built using open source tools and standards.

 # SSLD
 Sub Station Lighting Device, a smart grid device that is used to control and monitor public lighting and tariff switching.